Healthy Stuffed Peppers

 - Beef.
-I used lean ground beef but any cut of ground beef works.
+I used lean ground beef to keep things healthier, but any cut of ground beef works.
 If you use a fattier cut, drain the excess liquid.

-- White rice.
-I used white rice, but any rice works.
+- Cooked rice.
+I used white rice, but brown rice, basmati rice, or even sushi rice are great alternatives.

 - Cheese.
-I used a Mexican shredded cheese blend, but cheddar, tasty, and Pepper jack all work.
+I used a Mexican shredded cheese blend, but cheddar cheese and Mozzarella cheese can be used.

 How to make healthy stuffed peppers